GioCities

 There are utilitarian arguments that AI-generated artifacts are generally harmful to public life, because they pollute the internet with well-formatted-but-wrong documents, making it harder for everyone to learn true things across the board.

 There are labor arguments that AI services will allow companies to replace whole categories of human jobs with Capital they can own outright, allowing the owners of the new means of production to take a much larger share of revenue as pure profit, enriching themselves while workers go unpaid.
-What makes this particularly dangerous is that, from the prospective of the corporations, this might be the most efficient thing to do even if the resulting work is worse than peoples’.
+What makes this particularly dangerous is that, from the perspective of the corporations, this might be the most efficient thing to do even if the resulting work is worse than peoples’.

 For the sake of the energy question, let’s put a pin in the ethical question, since that’s really a separate topic.
 “Is using AI an unethical waste of electricity” is the only place these topics overlap, and whether it’s a waste of electricity or not is already the question we’re trying to answer.
 Otherwise, the ethical question is on a totally separate dimension.